 Despite the above, if you’re someone who don’t like cleaning and have to serve coffee to a medium size crowd, then the Farberware Stovetop Percolator will be ideal for you.

 First of all, the price on the Farberware FCP240 is great.
-You won’t have to spend an arm and a leg to get a great cup of coffee.
+You won’t have to spend an arm and a leg to get a great glass of coffee.

 One of the other great features of this model is the number of size options.
-There is a small, medium, and large-sized percolator, which brews anywhere up to 4, 8, 12 cups of coffee.
+There is a small, medium, and large-sized option, which brews anywhere up to 4, 6, 8, 12 cups of coffee.
 Choose the one that fits your lifestyle and your budget!

 Another great thing about this product is it takes very little time to brew the coffee.
 Even better, after brewing, it automatically switches to it’s warming mode so your coffee won’t get burnt.